-They might look like potatoes, but this is actually a photo of Irish Potato Candy!
+These might look like potatoes, but this is actually a photo of Irish Potato Candy!
 Celebrate St. Patrick’s Day with a new treat and enjoy a little luck of the Irish.

-- 1/4 cup softened butter
+- 1/4 cup (56 grams) softened butter

-- 1 teaspoon vanilla extract
+- 1 tsp vanilla extract

-- 4 cups of confectioners' sugar
+- 6 cups (720 grams) of confectioners' sugar

 - Handful (50) whole roasted or raw almonds

 - 1 tablespoon ground cinnamon

 In a mixing bowl, cream together the butter and cream cheese.

 Chill mixture in refrigerator for 30-45 minutes.
 This allows it to firm up before shaping.

 Take an almond and roll the mixture (about a tablespoon) to cover the almond between your hands and form small potato-shaped candies.
 Roll out the entire mixture.
 Imperfections help make the potatoes look real.